User65k/async-acme/README.md

 A generic async ACME crate.

-The main goal is to allow binaries to choose what async runtime and TLS lib is used.
+The main goal is to allow binaries to choose what async runtime and TLS library is used.

 # Features
 You need to specify via features what crates are used in the actual work.